zachleat/zachleat.com/web/_posts/2007-04-24-adventures-in-i-frame-shims-or-how-i-learned-to-love-the-bomb.md

 ---
-title: 'I-Frame Shims or How I Learned to Stop Worrying and Love the Bomb'
+title: I-Frame Shims or How I Learned to Stop Worrying and Love the Bomb
 author: Zach Leatherman
 layout: post
 permalink: /adventures-in-i-frame-shims-or-how-i-learned-to-love-the-bomb/